Arkansas Court Records

 Are all Arkansas Criminal Court Records Public?

-Records can become confidential due to the state’s statute, or through the application of sealing or expungement by the defendant.
+Records can become confidential due to the state’s statute or through the application of sealing or expungement by the defendant.
 The sealing of records in Arkansas means erasing some contents of a document or not disclosing the existence of the record to the public.
-Here the court will indicate that the contents were removed.
-While the public can’t access sealed records, individuals seeking to obtain such files can write a request to the court to open it, provided they can prove that the need to access it, is greater than the need to keep it closed.
-Other people that may be granted automatic access to sealed records in Arkansas include:
+Here, the court will indicate that the contents were removed.
+While the public can’t access sealed records, individuals seeking to obtain such files can write a request to the court to open it, provided they can prove that the need to access it is greater than the need to keep it closed.
+Other people who may be granted automatic access to sealed records in Arkansas include:

 - Employers in the law enforcement agencies